Case: Doe v. Collins

 For relief, the plaintiffs asked the court to find that the defendant’s actions were unlawful; issue declaratory and injunctive relief enjoining the defendant from designating OEA as a DEIA office and the plaintiffs as DEIA employees; order the defendant to recant the designations to the VA and the public; and pay attorneys’ fees.

-On March 14, 2025, the plaintiffs filed a sealed motion to proceed anonymously, which the court granted in part and denied in part subject to any future decision of the judge eventually assigned to the case.
+On March 14, 2025, the plaintiffs filed a sealed motion to proceed anonymously, which the court granted in part and denied in part, subject to any future decision of the judge eventually assigned to the case.

 On March 27, 2025, the plaintiffs filed a notice of related case, alleging that their case was related to Perkins Coie LLP v U.S. Department of Justice (1:25-cv-00716).
 The District Judge in the Perkins case, Beryl A. Howell, denied relatedness on April 18.
 Thus, this case was reassigned to District Judge Rudolph Contreras the same day.

-This case is ongoing.
+This case is closed.

 Summary Authors